What’s the difference between market value and agreed value?

 Market value: How much am I getting?

 When researching car insurance options, you may come across the term ‘market value’.
-This just means

-    the amount you’d reasonably pay for your car on the open market, if you were to go out and buy it
+This just means the amount you’d reasonably pay for your car on the open market, if you were to go out and buy it again.

-    again.

-    Suncorp uses something similar to ‘market value’, but with a little bit more flexibility.
-When you

-    take out a Comprehensive Car Insurance policy with us, you’ll be asked to set an ‘amount covered’.

-    Don’t get scared off by the jargon – all that means is the amount your car will be covered for if

-    your car is written off or needs repairs.
-It’ll include the value of any modifications or

-    accessories that your vehicle has, too.
+If you want, you can set a specific 'amount covered'.
+Don’t get scared off by the jargon – all that means is the amount your car will be covered for if your car is written off or needs repairs.
+It’ll include modifications or accessories that are fitted to your vehicle.